 Sadly, I found this album to be fairly boring.

-Stars, Not So Manic Now, and Not Once, Not Ever, really stand out, but the rest of it feels too mono-tone and sluggish to really catch my ears and memory.
+Stars, Not So Manic Now, and Not Once, Not Ever, really stand out as the highlights on the album, but the rest of it feels too monotone and sluggish to really excite my ears, resulting in them just becoming forgettable.
 I just wanted it to end.